naoshibaikyu/superbuddn/epilogues/artfight2024.md

 Nadine: Oh!
 It seems I've gotten **5** artworks drawn of me this year!?
 Woah...
 I'm popular...

-Arrietty: Yeah!
+Arrietty Happy: Yeah!
 You've got drawn more than last year, which was 3!

 Clara: This isn't your first Art Fight?